granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-slap.md

 \(video of bouncy thumb motion\)

-Now let's experiment with this motion a little.
 Notice that if you force your thumb to stay lock in position with your hand, this thumb bounciness decreases and instead your hand and thumb rotate in sync.
 Now make your hand as loose as possible and continue rotating your forearm.
 Notice again that the bounciness of your thumb increases when you swing it loosely.
 Gradually move your hand to go back towards the posture we practiced above.
 As you stabilize your fingers by curling them in, the centrifugal force of your thumb increases.
 Repeat this change from completely loose to holding your hand in the slap posture a few times.

 ## Moment of Impact